Search for Important Questions

 1. What are the functions of Press Council of India?
 What action can it take against a newspaper offending against the standards of journalistic ethics?

-2. What is the process of certification of a film?
+2. What is 'A' and 'S' certificate of a film?

 3. Describe the composition of Prasar Bharti Corporation.
 When can the Chairman and its members be removed and suspended?